Latest Developments

 Latest situation

-The value of merchandise exports continued to grow in March 2024 over a year earlier.
-Exports to the Mainland rose further, while those to the United States and the European Union fell.
-Those to other major Asian markets showed mixed performance.
+The value of merchandise exports posted further double-digit growth in May 2024 over a year earlier.
+Exports to the Mainland and the United States continued to rise notably, while those to the European Union turned to an increase.
+Those to many other major Asian markets also saw growth.

 Prices (PDF) (Excel)